Podcast Themes

 Neeraj Aggarwal speaks about how, given the emergence of AI, the integrative skill of leadership will become even more important.
 He also speaks about how we need to discern when to leverage AI to our benefit.
 He warns us that abdicating completely to AI may not be a good idea!

-Alan speaks about how Bill would go about engaging with leaders and ensuring that they made good decisions.
+Alan Eagle speaks about how Bill would go about engaging with leaders and ensuring that they made good decisions.
 There is a piece here around following the right process for making a good decision.
 He also speaks about his role in helping leaders move on once a decision is made (whether it is in your favour or not).

 Carol and David speak about how we can adopt multiple approaches to a situation.
 They borrow from the notion of fight, flight, fright or befriend and talk about the different approaches leaders could take to a situation – Lean in, Lean back, Don’t lean at all and Lean with.